Reagan National Airport Traveler Update on Coronavirus

 More than twenty years ago, Reagan National’s passenger areas were designed to serve 15 million passengers annually.
-Today, more than 23 million passengers travel through the airport, straining infrastructure.
+At peak, more than 23 million passengers traveled through the airport, straining infrastructure.
 In addition, passengers transferring between gate areas have to pass through another security checkpoint or ride a bus outdoors.

 By relocating the existing security checkpoints, passengers will be able to move freely between gate areas and enjoy all the amenities the airport offers without having to be re-screened.
 The resulting terminal reconfiguration will provide passengers an improved post-security experience — alleviating gate area congestion while expanding access to a variety of shopping, dining and seating options.